The First Nations Principles of OCAP™

 - Possession: While ownership identifies the relationship between a people and their information in principle, possession or stewardship is more concrete.
 It refers to the physical control of data.
 Possession is a mechanism by which ownership can be asserted and protected.

-OCAP™ introduces a new way for First Nations' research data to be stored, distributed, and accessed.
+OCAP™ represents a new way for First Nations' data to be stored, distributed, and accessed.
 Data is available for analysis, but it may a be new process for many individuals.